zeph-yr/Shoutouts/README.md

-Become a supporter and get a shoutout here!
+Become a Supporter and get your name featured here!